noname-ok/TravelLens/VIDEO_SCRIPT.md

 **Narrator (Voiceover):**
 > "Imagine you're traveling to a foreign country.
 You see an interesting sign, a historic building, or a local dish... but you don't understand what it is.
 Common problem, right?
 >
-> Meet **TravelLens** - the AI-powered travel companion that instantly explains your surroundings, translates signs in real-time, and helps you discover nearby attractions.
+> Meet **TravelLens** - the AI-powered travel companion that instantly explains your surroundings, translates signs in real-time, helps you discover nearby attractions (even off the beaten path), and can plan an itinerary for you.
 All through your camera."

 **[Fade to: Home screen with "Take Photo" button]**